Maritime Blockchain Labs

 Hear the Pitch

-To fill this need, Maritime Blockchain Labs created a solution using open-source blockchain technology that allows all stakeholders in the fuel supply chain to submit data on the quality and quantity of fuel sources—from fuel producers to suppliers, to transfer at the terminal, to onboard combustion.
+To fill this need, Maritime Blockchain Labs created a blockchain-based solution to track the quality of marine fuels as they are passed through the supply chain—from fuel producers to suppliers, to transfer at the terminal, to onboard combustion.

-This data provides an accurate record of fuel sources and emissions in the maritime industry.
-This enables authorities to monitor and regulate emissions, and allows insurance companies to pay out compliant shipping companies for engine failures due to contaminated fuel.
-Maritime Blockchain Labs will help create a system that transforms the maritime industry and mitigates pollution levels.
+The solution provides verified traceability of the fuels being delivered in the maritime industry.
+This in turn helps ship owners to make better-informed fuel purchasing decisions, enables authorities to monitor and regulate emissions, and allows insurance companies to pay out compliant shipping companies for engine failures due to contaminated fuel.

-- Insurers won’t insure an engine without a compliant chain of custody, putting shipping companies at risk in the event of engine failure due to fuel contamination.
+- Insurers won’t insure an engine without proof of a compliant chain of custody, putting shipping companies at risk in the event of engine failure due to fuel contamination.

-- Developed product with the Port of Singapore and tested it in Port of Rotterdam to trace products being shipped with biofuel from Rotterdam to New York
+- Tested product in Port of Rotterdam to trace goods being shipped with biofuel from Rotterdam to New York

 - Speaking engagements: Shipping2030 Asia, Europe, and North America; Singapore Int’l Bunkering Conference (SIBCON); World Bank Innovate4Climate Conference; World Economic Forum Climate Action, and more